Description

 - 1/2 cup milk

-- 1 Teaspoon salt
+- 1 teaspoon salt

 Instructions

-- Add Vegetables – Once melted, add carrots and celery
+- Add vegetables – Once melted, add carrots and celery

 - Add flour – Stir in 1/4 cup flour

-- Add rest of stock
+- Add the rest of the stock

 - Add potatoes

-- Cut dumplings – cut into 1-inch dumpling pieces and set aside.
+- Cut dumplings – Cut into 1-inch dumpling pieces and set aside.

-- Season – Add any needed salt to the soup.
+- Season – Add salt to taste.

 - Serve